MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/ensure-that-spam-is-routed-to-each-user-s-junk-email-folder.md

 > [!IMPORTANT]
 > This topic is only for standalone EOP customers in hybrid environments.
 This topic does not apply to Office 365 customers with Exchange Online mailboxes.

-If you're a standalone Exchange Online Protection (EOP) customer in a hybrid environment (you're using EOP to protect mailboxes in an on-premises Exchange organization), you need to configure your on-premises Exchange organization to recognize the spam filtering verdict of EOP, and to act on these messages accordingly.
+If you're a standalone Exchange Online Protection (EOP) customer in a hybrid environment, you need to configure your on-premises Exchange organization to recognize the spam filtering verdict of EOP, and to enforce the default action for spam, which is to deliver the spam messages to the on-premises user's Junk Email folder.

 Specifically, you need to create mail flow rules (also known as transport rules) in your on-premises Exchange organization with conditions that find messages with any of the following EOP anti-spam headers and values, and actions that set the spam confidence level (SCL) of those messages to 6: